Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Chlor Alkali Products and Vinyls second-quarter adjusted EBITDA increased 19%, or $25.3 million year-over-year to $159.4 million.
 The improvement reflects the higher caustic soda and EDC pricing I just mentioned.
 Year-over-year pricing improved by approximately $104 million.
 This improvement was partially offset by $74 million of higher maintenance costs, unabsorbed fixed manufacturing costs and reduced profit from lost sales associated with the turnarounds and outages.
 Electricity costs, driven by higher natural gas prices and ethylene costs were also higher year-over-year.
 These costs increased by approximately $18 million year-over-year.

-Adjusted EBITDA in the Chlor Alkali products and Vinyls segment is expected to increase significantly for full-year 2017 compared to full-year 2016, driven by higher chlorine, caustic soda and EDC pricing and additional cost synergy realization, including lower ethylene costs partially offset by increased electricity costs as a result of higher natural gas costs and increased maintenance turnaround costs.
+Adjusted EBITDA in the Chlor Alkali products and Vinyls segment is expected to increase significantly for full-year 2017 compared to 2016, driven by higher chlorine, caustic soda and EDC pricing and additional cost synergy realization, including lower ethylene costs partially offset by increased electricity costs as a result of higher natural gas costs and increased maintenance turnaround costs.

 Caustic soda prices in the Olin system increased approximately 8% in the second quarter of 2017 compared to the first quarter, and were approximately 36% higher than the second quarter of 2016 levels.
 These improved caustic soda prices reflect strength in both the domestic and export markets.